 A recent Global Leadership Wellbeing Survey found about 60% of 3,300 business executives felt stressed and anxious at work and were experiencing significant levels of self-doubt.

 Those surveyed indicated that increasing amounts of regulation and administration, as well as feelings of having too many disparate priorities, were placing them under even more pressure.

-Registered Psychologist at The Banyans Health and Wellness, Lorilea Huon, says many executives are feeling immense pressure in the current climate to not only keep their businesses operating, but also feel overwhelming responsibility for the wellbeing of their staff.
+Registered Psychologist, Lorilea Huon, says many executives are feeling immense pressure in the current climate to not only keep their businesses operating, but also feel overwhelming responsibility for the wellbeing of their staff.

 “It has been such a tough year and so many executives have not felt able to even take a break, let alone properly look after their own physical and mental wellbeing,” Lorilea says.